There are two key measures of AFIC’s investment performance

 AFIC is a medium to long term investor, so our investment performance is focused over a corresponding period, say five to ten years.

 Total return to shareholders is measured by the change in the share price plus dividends.
 The table above is calculated assuming a reinvestment of dividends.

-The performance compares favourably with returns provided by the S&P/ASX 200 Accumulation Index.

 The reason that these returns differ from those provided under Portfolio Return is that on occasions the Company’s share price can move to trade at a discount or premium to net asset backing i.e. the value of the portfolio.
 A number of different factors influence this discount/premium including: